Gkreindler/GMMTools.jl/README.md

 1. inference: (1) asymptotic i.i.d. and (2) Bayesian (weighted) bootstrap

 Convenience features:
-1. integrated with RegressionTables.jl
+1. integrated with RegressionTables.jl for publication-quality tables
 1. efficiently resume estimation based on incomplete results (e.g. when bootstrap run #63, or initial condition #35, fails or runs out of time or out of memory after many hours)
 1. parallel over initial conditions (embarrassingly parallel using `Distributed.jl`)
 1. parallel bootstrap
 1. suitable for running on computer clusters (e.g. using slurm)
-1. easily select subset of parameters to estimate
+1. simple option to normalize parameters before they are fed to the optimizer
+1. simple option to estimate a subset of parameters and use fixed values for the others (also works with AD)

 # Example
 See a fully worked out example in